lm2343635/Grouper/README.md

 - (void)resend:(NSArray *)sequences to:(NSString *)receiver;
 ```

-Revoke this method to receiver data by grouper.receiver.
+Use this method to receiver data by grouper.receiver.

 ```objective-c
 // Receive message and do something in completion block.